-Stealing dozens of actual guns including a couple of machine guns, well…that’s different.
-That’s a whole other ball of wax and that is far more concerning.
-Don’t get me wrong, if the guard had stolen nothing but slides, I’d still think he needs to be in prison because he stole.
-Stealing actual guns just ups the ante by a whole lot.
+Stealing dozens of guns, including a couple of machine guns, well…that’s different.
+That’s a whole other ball of wax, and that is far more concerning.
+Don’t get me wrong; if the guard had stolen nothing but slides, I’d still think he needs to be in prison because he stole.
+Stealing guns ups the ante by a whole lot.

 But we can trust the government to have all the guns.
 Bad people can’t take them from government facilities or anything, right?

 Another reason why I’ll pass on gun control.